hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 Responsible for persistently storing highly sensitive data (e.g. private keys) in an encrypted format.

+For further details on the API surface, see the relevant section under `Plugin Architecture`.

 #### 4.1.1.7 tracing

 Contains components for tracing, logging and application performance management (APM) of code written for the rest of the Blockchain Integration Framework packages.